n00d1es/HoloKilo/README.md

 [![Video 3](http://img.youtube.com/vi/ydd2h-7mcxk/0.jpg)](http://www.youtube.com/watch?v=ydd2h-7mcxk)

 Note: Videos on the right are taken with a Moto G 2nd phone, which is known for its bad gyroscope.
 The screenrecorder also take away a lot of the smoothness, due to a performance impact.
 Real life performance is a consistent 30fps on the Moto G 2nd.
-Also, videos were taken of an older version than the one on this Github.
+Also, videos were taken of an older version than the one on this Github and I've improved latency considerably.

 ##Possible usecases
 - Virtual Reality (VR)